 Stable Rates: Rate increases for a City-owned utility are projected to be less than the historic Black Hills increases.

-Local Dollars: An estimated $38 million leaves Pueblo every year in the form of taxes and entity profit.
+Local Dollars: A public electric utility would prevent money from leaving Pueblo every year in the form of taxes and entity profit.

 Why conduct a Phase II Feasibility Study?

 Now that we know a City-run electric utility is feasible, a Phase II study needs to be completed to shed light on more of the specifics associated with establishing a public power utility.
 Phase II includes:

 A step-by-step analysis of potential regulatory filings.